Time to Migrate is Running Out

 Not preparing for this Windows OS discontinuation has the potential to cause significant disruptions due to lapsed security updates and obsolescence.
 These risks affects businesses big and small.

 While some organizations have already made the plunge and migrated away from the Embedded OS, many companies are lingering dangerously behind.

 The top three reasons why the sunset of Windows Embedded Handheld OS matters to your business:

-Security will be a concern.
-Without the ability to patch newly-discovered vulnerabilities, devices running unsupported operating systems become an increasing liability as times goes on.
+- Security will be a concern.
+Without the ability to patch newly-discovered vulnerabilities, devices running unsupported operating systems become an increasing liability as time goes on.

 These factors make migrating off legacy Windows systems critical to your business.